Quantum state preparation and transfer based on the bound state in the doublon continuum: bound state in the doublon continuum

 where \(\ket{G,\mathrm{vac}}\) denotes all atoms in the ground state and the CRW in the vacuum state.
 Here, \(c_{i,j}\), \(\alpha_{n,m}\), and \(d_{n,i}\) are expansion coefficients; \(i,j\) label resonator sites in the CRW, and \(n,m\in\{1,2,3,4\}\) label the atoms.

 Under periodic boundary conditions, we numerically obtain the eigenenergies of the full system, as shown in Fig.~\ref{energy}(a), with the horizontal axis giving the eigenstate index \(q\).
-The spectrum separates into three regions, highlighted by yellow, orange, and blue curves.
-The yellow branch corresponds to scattering states.
-The orange branch lies outside the two-photon scattering continuum and is therefore indicative of bound states.
+The spectrum separates into three regions, highlighted by green, red, and blue curves.
+The green branch corresponds to scattering states.
+The red branch lies outside the two-photon scattering continuum and is therefore indicative of bound states.
 To further characterize these states, we plot the total atomic excitation \( P_e=\sum_{i=1}^{4}\langle \sigma_i^+\sigma_i^-\rangle \) in inset panel \(A\).
 We find that approximately one excitation remains localized on the atoms, which identifies these eigenstates as single-photon bound states.

 In this work we focus on the states indicated by the blue branch, where photons propagate as doublons.
-An enlarged view of this branch is shown in inset panel \(B\).
-The eigenenergies display a shallow plateau (highlighted by the red dashed ellipse), indicating a set of quasi-degenerate states.
-Inset panel \(C\) shows the total atomic excitation \(P_e\) for these eigenstates; for most of them \(P_e\simeq 2\), implying that the atomic sector carries nearly two excitations while only a small photonic component resides in the waveguide.
-To gain further insight, Fig.~\ref{energy}(b) presents the atomic pair amplitudes \(\alpha_{n,m}\).
+Inset panel \(B\) shows the total atomic excitation \(P_e\) for these eigenstates; for part of them \(P_e\simeq 2\), implying that the atomic sector carries nearly two excitations while only a small photonic component resides in the waveguide.
+To gain further insight, Fig.~\ref{energy}(b) presents the atomic pair amplitudes \(\alpha_{n,m}\) for the state with $P_e\simeq 2$.
 For clarity, we distinguish two classes of atomic pairs: type-I atomic pair located in different resonators and type-II atomic pair occupying the same resonator.

 For the eigenstates in Figs.~\ref{energy}($b_1$-$b_4$), only type-I pairs are excited, that is, the amplitudes \(\alpha_{1,3}\), \(\alpha_{1,4}\), \(\alpha_{2,3}\), and \(\alpha_{2,4}\) are nonzero.
 Because the separation between the corresponding coupling sites is sufficiently large, the effective coupling between type-I pairs and the doublon continuum becomes negligibly small.
 Consequently, atomic decay is strongly suppressed (see Appendix~\ref{A} for details).
 By contrast, for the eigenstates in Figs.~\ref{energy}($b_5$,$b_6$), only type-II pairs are populated, i.e., \((\alpha_{1,2},\alpha_{3,4})\neq 0\).
 Since the two excited atoms reside in the same resonator, they couple strongly to the doublon continuum, in stark contrast to the type-I case.